 Show students' connections to Austin's culture, internships and opportunities.
 Integrate the city's color and texture through murals, landscapes, flora and other things that show the St. Edward's experience in Austin.

-Beauty shots of campus should be as bold as portrait and details shots.
-Aim to shoot wide shots with new and interesting perspectives.
+Beauty images of campus should be as bold as portrait and details photos.
+Aim to take wide photos with new and interesting perspectives.
 Capture what makes a specific building or location on campus unique.
 Pay special attention to light and shadow as compositional elements.
 Focus on highlighting spaces with greenery as well as beautiful architectural elements.
 Include people in the frame whenever possible.

 Healthy Hilltop (For '20-'21 Academic Year)